-In progressive music circles, Allan Holdsworth's name needs no introduction.
-His musical resume features some of the most distinguished genre-blurring groups and musicians to emerge from the '70s music scene.
-Soft Machine, Bruford, U.K., Gong and Jean-Luc Ponty are just a few.
+Allan Holdsworth's name needs no introduction to progressive and jazz-rock aficionados.
+His musical resume features some of the most distinguished genre-blurring groups and musicians to emerge from the '70s, including Bruford, Gong, Jean-Luc Ponty, Soft Machine, Tempest, and The Tony Williams Lifetime.

-Holdsworth recently began exploring another radical step in the guitar's evolution.
-Known as baritone guitars, his new custom axes can be heard on his latest release Wardenclyffe Tower.
-The title originates from a device created by Nikola Tesla, the inventor of alternating current.
+Listeners can hear Holdsworth performing on the instruments across his new release Wardenclyffe Tower.
+The album is an all-star affair, featuring Vinnie Colaiuta, Steve Hunt, Gary Husband, and Chad Wackerman.
+Its title originates from a device created by Nikola Tesla, the inventor of alternating current.
 The tower was designed to distribute electricity through the surface of the earth and provide free, wireless power for all.
-The visionary was never able to see his idea materialize because of lack of support and finances.
+The visionary was never able to see his idea materialize because of a lack of support and finances.

-You're know for being highly critical of your own playing.
-What do you think of it on Wardenclyffe Tower?
+You're known for being highly critical of your own playing.
+What's your perspective on what you achieved on Wardenclyffe Tower?

 Why didn't you mix the new album at home?

 It's about this particular tower and Nikola Tesla.
-I always intrigued when I had the big book with his patents and everything.
-He seemed to be a guy who was doing things, being really creative and it seemed he wasn't in the right time to be doing what he was doing! [laughs] Although what he did contributed to everyone and everyone benefitted, not many people actually know he was responsible for all the things that he did.
-When I started working on that track Wardenclyffe Tower, I had this idea of this guy in his workshop.
+I was intrigued when I read the big book with his patents and everything.
+He seemed to be a guy who was doing things, being really creative and it seemed he wasn't in the right time to be doing what he was doing.
+Although what he did contributed to everyone and everyone benefited, not many people actually know he was responsible for all the things he did.
+When I started working on that track Wardenclyffe Tower, I had this idea of Tesla in his workshop.
 So, when I finished that piece, I thought well, that would be a good title for the whole record.